mwojnars/schemat/django-app/hyperweb/hypertag/README.md

 Empty strings will be filtered out before concatenation.
 The programmer must guarantee that all sub-expressions evaluate to strings, otherwise an exception may be raised by `join()`.

+#### Name spaces

+There are two separate name spaces:
+1. Tags namespace
+2. Variables namespace

+The separation of these name spaces is justified by the fact that in the most typical use case - HTML generation - there are several dozens of predefined tags, all of which must be directly accessible.
+Some of these tags have short or common names (i, b, p, code, form, head, body, ...), and without separation of name spaces, name collissions between tags and local variables would be very frequent and would often lead to confusion.

+As a consequence of name spaces separation, it is not possible to directly refer to tag names inside expressions.